-Impact Alongside a whole school approach to celebrating different religious and cultural celebrations, the RE curriculum provides the means to celebrate the diversity of the community, including their beliefs, traditions, culture, language and history.
+Alongside a whole school approach to celebrating different religious and cultural celebrations, the RE curriculum provides the means to celebrate the diversity of the community, including their beliefs, traditions, culture, language and history.
 We ensure children develop spiritually, academically, emotionally and morally to realise a better understanding of themselves and others and the challenges and responsibilities they face living in a rapidly changing, multicultural world.
-Children in Early Years (Reception) at St Joseph's follow the RE curriculum and use the guidance in the 'Religious Education Directory'.
-They access Religious Education through film, pictures, song and continuous provision.
-They record pieces of written work in a RE book and document photographs on RE in Reception SeeSaw.
-All stages of Religious Education such as Collective Worship are carefully modelled to children in Reception, as they gradually increase their involvement.
-Evidence is recorded in a whole class floor book.
-WRITING Long Term Plan RE is taught to all year groups throughout school using the 'Religious Education Directory' document.
-Year groups 1-6 are taught on a two-yearly rolling program, due to mixed year groups.
+RE in Reception Children in Early Years (Reception) at St Joseph's follow the RE curriculum and use the guidance in 'To see you more clearly'.
+They access Religious Education through film, pictures, song and contious provision.
+They record pieces of written work in a RE book and document photographs on SeeSaw.
+All stages of Religious Education such as Liturgical Prayer are carefully modelled to children in Reception, as they gradually increase their involvement.
+RE Long Term Plan RE is taught to all year groups throughout school using the document 'To see you more clearly'.
+Year groups 1-6 are taught on a two yearly rolling program, due to mixed year groups.
 Teaching staff, cater teaching and independent work based on year group expectations.
 (Appendix 1) RE Assessment All children are assessed through a variety of different ways.
 Children are continuously assessed throughout lessons and independent work.
-Children complete three recap questions at the beginning of each lesson that links back to knowledge gained in the previous lesson.
-Each lesson ends with the retrieval of Religious vocabulary and definitions.
-The aim of this is to allow children to constantly revisit the knowledge allowing them to commit this knowledge to memory.
-RE Each child is assessed against the Insight objectives and the end of term expectations for each topic.
-Children will also complete a REPSOND task at the end of each topic, to allow them to recall and reflect on the topic learning.
+Spaced learning is timetabled throughout the term with an RE focus, these are done using a variety of techniques to allow children to demonstrate their learning and understanding.
+Each child is assessed against the end of block expectations in 'Understanding, Discernment and Respond' Assessment is ongoing and is done throughout a lesson and through the respond task completed at the end of the topic.
+RE knowledge is also assessed through retrieval activities during 'Spaced Learning' sessions, which is timetable during the term.
 All of the above are used to assess a child against the key sticky knowledge for their year group and the end of year expectations.
 Other Faith teaching Other faiths (Judaism, Hinduism, Sikhism and Islam) are taught on a yearly basis and focus on the guidance set by the Diocese.
-Judaism is taught progressively during a week in the Advent term.
-The other faiths are taught on a timetabled day throughout the rest of the year.
-Sikhism - Advent Hinduism - Lent Islam - Pentencost And through the 'Dialogue & Encounter' (branch 6) topic in Pentecost 2.
+Judasim is taught progressively during a week in the Advent term.
+The other faiths, are taught on a timetabled day throughout the rest of the year.
+Sikhism - Advent Hinduism - Lent Islam - Pentencost Catholic Social Teaching